zoevandervlugt/Workers-AI-Powered-Resume-Builder/python/README.md

 # Python Workers AI Starter Kit

 ## Viewing
+Copy your secrets file and add your credentials.

+Get your credentials at dash.cloudflare.com, AI > Use REST API, Create a Workers AI API Token

-To view the Resume-Builder in your brower, copy and paste these commands into your terminal.
+To view the Resume-Builder in your brower, copy and paste these commands into your terminal after .
 ```
 cd python
 cp .streamlit/secrets.toml.example .streamlit/secrets.toml